 To ensure public safety, Council will be fencing off the baiting station areas to prevent any contact with the poison bait by residents and other non-target animals.
 To ensure the safety of pets it is strongly recommended to keep pets out of the baiting program site and leave your pet animals inside.
 As an added precaution dogs should be kept on a leash, when you are walking near the Spring Farm Bush Corridor.

 Who can I contact if I have any questions?
-For more information, call Council's Sustainability Team on 4645 7777.
+For more information about the baiting, call 0412 152 998.
+For general enquiries please contact Council on 4654 7777.